Active 20-30 Club: 20-30 Club

-Expansion of the Active & 20-30 Organizations
+Expansion of the Active and 20-30 organizations

 In June 1929, Active International became international in fact, as well as in name, with the chartering of the Vancouver International Club in Vancouver, British Columbia, Canada.
 Active clubs soon spread through Washington, Oregon, California and Montana in the United States and the provinces of British Columbia and Alberta in Canada.
 Clubs were also located in Idaho, Hawaii, and Washington D.C.

 From 20 to 30's inception in 1922 until December 1941, charters were granted to 260 clubs, and a total membership of 4,675 was attained.
 During the war years, approximately 65 percent of the membership served in the armed forces.
 This compelled 68 clubs to disband and decreased the number of active clubs to 122 with an active membership of 1,800.
 In many cases, the clubs were kept on active status by one or two members who maintained the charter.

 The official start of international expansion into Latin countries started is up for debate.
 It was widely believed that the chartering of the Juarez Club on February 16, 1944, so started the movement of 20–30 in Mexico and Latin America.
 However, new evidence points to the first real international presence beginning in 1933 when the El Paso, Texas, the club was chartered and possibly the Juarez, Mexico Club as well.
 It was a result of the Juarez charter and that of other Mexican clubs that the name of the association was changed to 20-30 International at the 1946 Victory Convention.